GridTech123/GridBenchmark/README.md

  #WIP
-Remember that this is a work in progress and there will be more advanced benchmarks soon.
-We will delete the demo when thats out.
+-Remember that this is a work in progress and there will be more advanced benchmarks soon.
+We will delete the demo when thats out. <br>
+-There will be an installer in the future

 #What makes this unique compared to other benchmarks
 -Its always going to be free <br>